jiyonghong/html-schema/README.md

 HTML Schema
 -----------

-`html-schema` allows HTML documents to be handled like SQLAlchemy-like Model and Column.
+`html_schema` allows HTML documents to be handled like SQLAlchemy-like Model and Column.
 It produces dictionary (json) for of HTML document. __Soon to be uploaded in pip.__

 Requisites
 * BeautifulSoup4